sigstore/docs/content/en/cosign/openid_signing.md

 ### The signing, witnessing, and verifying process

-Identity-based signing is the default because managing and distributing keys is hard to do securely, and developers are very likely to already have a trusted identity rather than a signing key.
+Identity-based signing is the default because managing and distributing keys can be challenging to do securely, and developers are very likely to already have a trusted identity rather than a signing key.
 When using Sigstore's defaults for signing and verification, the process of signing is as follows:

 #### Verifying identity and signing the artifact